-A person who is a grandiose narcissist ultimately believes that they are worthy of constant admiration, and they need it to maintain their self-esteem.
+You might ask, are grandiose narcissists insecure?
+A person who is grandiose narcissist ultimately believes that they are worthy of constant admiration, and they need it to maintain their self-esteem because they have insecurity.
 Being in a relationship with someone like this means you will be expected to shower them with attention, gifts, and compliments.

 If you don’t meet the grandiose narcissists’ need for attention (which is difficult to do), they won’t hesitate to go elsewhere to meet their needs.

 Being told “no” or not getting what they want threatens the self-esteem of a grandiose narcissist.
 A narcissist feels they are entitled to having all of their needs met, and they don’t particularly care who they have to take advantage of to achieve this end.

 In relationships, grandiose narcissists do not view you as a person with unique needs and free will.
 Instead, they view you as an extension of themselves and expect automatic compliance with their demands.

 They will likely become quite upset if you question or set a boundary.

 A grandiose narcissist views themselves as being superior to others, and as such, they believe that their way of thinking is perfect.

 If you challenge their beliefs, they will become angry and maintain their way of thinking, even when presented with evidence that it’s flawed.
 They are likely to become hostile if you challenge their belief system.